GDPR Compliance

 Several other requirements are to met to be GDPR complaint.
 A few of them are:

-Privacy policy drafting (in clear and concise language, without using much legal jargon)
+Create a notice of Privacy practices (in clear and concise language, without using legal jargon)

-While a GDPR compliance checklist is exhaustive and beyond the scope of this article, the following pointers will help you understand the basic requirements to be compliant before outsourcing GDPR compliance.
+While the GDPR compliance checklist is exhaustive and beyond the scope of this article, the following pointers will help you understand the basic requirements to be compliant, before outsourcing GDPR compliance to a GDPR consulting company.

 Data Controller’s Checklist

-If you are a Data Controller (Who is a data controller?
-Read here), then you might need to look into the following
+If you are a Data Controller, then you might need to look into the following

-Identify your lawful bases for processing and documented the data you have collected from individuals.
+Identify your lawful bases for processing and document the data you have collected from individuals.

 Review how you ask for consent and record the same thoroughly in a way that can be retrieved and presented to the European Union authorities / GDPR Law Enforcement officers, when asked for.

-Most importantly, protect individual’s legitimate rights and interests and fulfil GDPR’s aim
+Most importantly, protect individual’s legitimate rights and interests and fulfill GDPR’s mandates.

 Data Processor’s Checklist